 Aspects of how the surety laws worked resemble certain of the mechanics of § 922(g)(8) as well.
 The surety laws required only a civil proceeding, not a criminal conviction.
-The "credible threat" finding required to trigger § 922(g)(8)'s prohibition on possession of weapons echoes the showing that was required to justify posting of surety to avoid forfeiture.
+The "credible threat" finding required to trigger § 922(g)(8)(C)(i)'s prohibition on possession of weapons echoes the showing that was required to justify posting of surety to avoid forfeiture.
 But that is where the analogy breaks down: As the Government acknowledges, historical surety laws did not prohibit public carry, much less possession of weapons, so long as the offender posted surety.
 See also id. at 2149 (noting that there is "little evidence that authorities ever enforced surety laws").
 Where the surety laws imposed a conditional, partial restriction on the Second Amendment right, § 922(g)(8) works an absolute deprivation of the right, not only publicly to carry, but to possess any firearm, upon entry of a sufficient protective order.
-At bottom, the historical surety laws did not impose "a comparable burden on the right of armed selfdefense," id. at 2133, as § 922(g)(8).10
+And, as discussed supra, § 922(g)(8)(C)(ii) works that deprivation based on an order that "prohibits the use, attempted use, or threatened use of physical force," whether there is a "just cause to fear" any harm, or not.
+At bottom, the historical surety

-[&]quot;crime statistics from the founding era are hard to come by," but that "there is reason to doubt that domestic homicide was as prevalent at the founding as it is in the modern era."
+The parties spar somewhat over the required granularity of the underlying problem in comparing § 922(g)(8) to proffered analogues.
+Rahimi contends more generally that domestic violence was, and remains, a persistent social ill that society has taken numerous actions against-though not disarmament.
+The Government counters that "crime statistics from the founding era are hard to come by," but that "there is reason to doubt that domestic homicide was as prevalent at the founding as it is in the modern era."
 To be sure, historical surety laws were not targeted to domestic violence or even more specifically to domestic homicide.
 But somewhat abstracting the laws' justifications, as we do above the line, strikes us as consistent with Bruen's instruction that "even if a modern-day regulation is not a dead ringer for historical precursors, it still may be analogous enough to pass constitutional muster."
 142 S. Ct. at 2133.